Albert E. Jenner Jr.: Background

 Jenner was born in Chicago, and his father was a police officer with the Chicago Police Department.
 Jenner attended the University of Illinois at Urbana–Champaign (B.A.
 1929).
 To help pay his way through college, Jenner earned money by competing as a professional boxer.
 He was also the circulation editor at the Daily Illini.
 It was while working on the Daily Illini that Jenner met his future wife, Nadine Newbill.

-After college, he studied at the University of Illinois College of Law, receiving his LL.B. in 1930.
+He studied law at the University of Illinois College of Law, receiving his LL.B. in 1930.
 Following law school, he served as the reporter for the Illinois Civil Practice Act.
 He joined the firm of Poppenheusen, Johnston, Thompson and Cole (the precursor of Jenner & Block) in 1933 and became a partner of the firm in 1939.
 Jenner thrived at the firm and, in 1947, at age 40, he became the president of the Illinois State Bar Association.
 He would later serve as the eighth president of the American College of Trial Lawyers.